AlecCooper/AlecCooper.github.io/_posts/2020-05-25-inuktitut-classify.md

 Checkout the repo here: [Inuktitut-Detect](https://github.com/AlecCooper/Inuktitut-Detect)

 ## A Brief Intro To Inuktitut
-Inuktitut is the language of Canada’s Inuit, the indigenous group whose traditional lands spread across the cold and pristine area above the treeline of Labrador, Quebec, the Northwest Territories and Nunavut.
+Inuktitut is the language of the Inuit, the indigenous group whose traditional lands spread across the cold and pristine area above the treeline of Labrador, Quebec, the Northwest Territories and Nunavut.
 Inuktitut is a diverse language with a number of dialects across different regions.
 There is a relatively low number of native Inuktitut speakers with just around 35000 individuals reporting it as their mother tongue.

 The relatively small number of speakers, among other challenges has contributed to relatively few Inuktitut computing resources being available.
-Research into inuktitut NLP is even sparser, with just a few papers being written on the topic.
+Research into Inuktitut NLP is even sparser, with just a few papers being written on the topic.
 (Although these papers are very interesting!)

 My personal interest in Inuktitut NLP comes from a number of places.
 In the summer of 2019 I had the wonderful opportunity of working in one of Frontier College’s indegenous summer literacy camps in the Inuit community of Inukjuak.
 After camp, while doing some random googling about Inuktitut I stumbled upon [The Nunavut Hansard Parallel Corpus](https://www.inuktitutcomputing.ca/NunavutHansard/info.php).
-This english-inuktitut corpus seemed like a perfect dataset to base some rudimentary projects upon as a way of learning more about natural language processing!
+This English-Inuktitut corpus seemed like a perfect dataset to base some rudimentary projects upon as a way of learning more about natural language processing!

 ## The Dataset